Inedo/inedo-docs/Content/proget/feeds/conan/howto-conan-publish.md

 ## Step 4: Configure Your Conan Feed as a Remote { #add-feed }

-To upload packages to `internal-conan` feed (as well as install any packages uploaded to it), you will need to add it as a remote using the [`conan remote add`](https://docs.conan.io/1/reference/commands/misc/remote.html) command.
+To upload packages to `internal-conan` feed from your Conan V2 client (as well as install any packages uploaded to it), you will need to add it as a remote using the [`conan remote add`](https://docs.conan.io/1/reference/commands/misc/remote.html) command.

 ```bash
 $ conan remote add internal-conan https://proget.corp.local/conan/internal-conan/